More speakers will be announced over the upcoming months

 Sir Geoffrey Palmer

-Distinguished Fellow, Law School, Victoria University of Wellington
+Distinguished Fellow, Faculty of Law, Victoria University of Wellington

 Barrister, Harbour Chambers, Wellington; Distinguished Fellow, Faculty of Law and Centre for Public Law, Victoria University of Wellington; Global Affiliated Professor, College of Law, University of Iowa; Visiting Professor Queen Mary, University of London.